 - Travel in a first class air-conditioned touring coach

-- 16 nights authentic, specially selected hotel accommodation
+- 16 nights specially selected hotel accommodation

 - Hotel porterage (1 bag per person)